 A balanced landscape requires many elements, and ornamental grasses are a great choice to fill the need for a structural variation in foliage.
 While everyone loves the plants that give us color, we also need to “break up” the landscape to avoid monotony, and give texture to our plantings.

 We have a wonderful selection of native ornamental grasses available to us, and not only do they fill a design void, but they are often quite heat and drought tolerant as well.
-Wait until late February to cut these grasses back, and you will be able to enjoy them all winter!
-Even when they are dormant in the winter, they add interest to the garden.
+Be aware of the structural aspect of the grasses in the winter as well, as even when they are dormant, they add interest to the garden.
+Wait until late February to cut them back, and you will be able to enjoy them all winter!

 Gulf Coast Muhly (aka Pink Muhly) Muhlenbergia capillaris